Profile photo

 About Me

-Experimenting with programming and music is a big interest of mine, the best example being osci-renderosci-render; a way of visualising 3D objects on an oscilloscope using audio.
+Experimenting with programming, music, and art is a big interest of mine, the best example being osci-renderosci-render; software for creating audio-visual art that you can display on an oscilloscope.

 Proficient in